dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

       const auth0Config : IonicAuthOptions = {
         // the auth provider
         authConfig: 'auth0',
-        // The platform which we are running on
+        // The platform which the app is running on
         platform: 'cordova',
         // client or application id for provider
         clientID: 'FILL_IN',